LonelyNinja/lonelyninja.github.io/docs/guides/rules_enforcement.md

 Players should be warned 1-2 times to acquire an SL kit.
 Dialogue through local chat or command net is a good way to know you’ve been heard.

 Global broadcasts with a time limit work well for mid-round problems.
-“Squad 9 RUS needs an SL with an Infantry SL kit by 1:38 or their squad will be disbanded.”
+E.g., `Squad 9 RUS needs an SL with an Infantry SL kit by 1:38 or their squad will be disbanded.`

 SLs are allowed to temporarily drop their kits to complete specific tasks.
 They may repair a vehicle, dig a HAB up, or even grab a LAT kit to shoot an APC.